Facebook Safety Check triggers false Bangkok bomb scare

 -

-Facebook Safety Check triggers false Bangkok bomb scareBy AFPDecember 28, 2016Latest : Sci-Tech
+Facebook Safety Check triggers false Bangkok bomb scareDecember 29, 2016Print : World

 The check-in feature allows users to signal to friends that they are safe after an event in their area such as a terror attack or natural disaster.